 Risks for Children of Addicts

-• Trauma—Many children develop trauma symptoms of PTSD (post-traumatic stress disorder) including memories and flashbacks like a war veteran.
+- Trauma – Many children of alcoholic parents develop trauma symptoms of PTSD (post-traumatic stress disorder) including memories and flashbacks.

-• Second-Hand Drinking—The toxic stress effect that an alcoholic has on other people.
-It’s toxic because it is relentless and the child can’t escape it.
+- Second-Hand Drinking – The toxic stress effect that an alcoholic has on their children can be relentless.
 It can result in addiction being passed to the next generation.

 Types of Treatment for Children